maavumich/project0/docs/assignment.md

 within a list of numbers and writing an algorithm for integer division, among other things.

-See `./part_two.md`. for more details.
+See `./selection_and_iteration.md`. for more details.

-Part 3 - Functions (a.k.a Methods)
+Part 4 - Functions (a.k.a Methods)
 --------------------------------------------------------------------------------
 Up until now, you've been writing all of your code in a `main` method.
-You've probably noticed that this function swiftly becomes bloated.
+You've probably noticed that this swiftly becomes bloated.

 Writing all of your code inside `main` is fast and easy when solving small problems, but when you're solving larger problems, there are just too many